-- the individual concerned works for the beneficiary under a direct contract explicitly linking them to the project (employment contract or equivalent, but not a service contract); - the individual concerned works under conditions similar to those of an employee (regarding the way the work is organised, the tasks that are performed and the premises where they are performed); - the result of the work belongs to the beneficiary;
+- the individual concerned works for the beneficiary under a direct contract explicitly linking them to the project (employment contract or equivalent, but not a service contract); - the individual concerned works under conditions similar to those of an employee (regarding the way the work is organised, the tasks that are performed and the premises where they are performed); - the result of the work belongs to the applicant; - the costs are reasonable and not significantly different from the costs of staff performing similar tasks under an employment contract with the applicant; Participant portal: Guide for Applicants Call for proposals Law Training and Studies - 2017 under the Hercule III Programme

-- the costs are reasonable and not significantly different from the costs of staff performing similar tasks under an employment contract with the beneficiary; - travel and subsistence costs for participating in project meetings or project travel is directly paid by the beneficiary; - the individual uses the beneficiary's infrastructure (i.e. generates indirect costs for the beneficiary).
+- travel and subsistence costs for participating in project meetings or project travel is directly paid by the applicant; - the individual uses the applicant's infrastructure (i.e. generates indirect costs for the applicant).